How to Become a Certified Medical Interpreter

 To become a healthcare interpreter through CCHI, you must first take and pass the CoreCHI exam.
 This is a computer-based exam with 100 multiple-choice questions covering the basics of healthcare interpreting.
 If your target language is Arabic, Mandarin, or Spanish, you will also take an oral examination in English and your target language.

 The National Board for Certified Medical Interpreters

 To be eligible to take the examination for a medical interpreter certification through The National Board of Certification for Medical Interpreters, you must:

-- The minimum age of 18 years old
+- Be the minimum age of 18 years old.

 - Proof of at least a U.S. high school diploma (or GED).

 - Successful completion of at least 40 hours of medical interpreting training.

 - Demonstrate oral proficiency in English with any of the following: high school, diploma, bachelor’s degree, master’s degree, Ph.D., or any other higher education degree awarded in a .U.S. university or any other English-speaking country.
 They also accept a passing score in any of the following tests: TOEFL, ELPT, MELAB, ECPE, FCE, CAE, CPE, IELTS.